mariajnsson/anymocap/Examples/Plug-in-gait_Squat_StandingRefScaling/ReadMe.md

 The data is provided by Maria Jönsson from KTH (Royal Institute of Technology School of Technology and Health) in Sweden.

+The example data is taken from a male subject performing a flywheel squat.
+The traction force from the harness was measured and is applied to the torso, attached in a point indicated by a marker TRAC.

 ![StandingRefOptimzation](https://cloud.githubusercontent.com/assets/1038978/24747389/87a99f74-1abc-11e7-8953-6323c0a0334a.gif) ![FlyWheelSquat](https://cloud.githubusercontent.com/assets/1038978/24746857/d3f0b13a-1aba-11e7-8b02-ef7eab1dd260.gif)